AdamSpannbauer/iphone_app_icon/README.md

 ## Dominant color examples

 The image at the top of the readme shows apps sorted by their dominant color.
 A good guess of how to find an image's dominant color might be to take the average of all the pixels' colors in the image.
-It turns out that this isn't very representative of an image consistenting of more than hue.
+It turns out that this isn't very representative of an image consistenting of more than one hue.
 To find an image's dominant color we can perform k means to cluster the pixel colors and then take the centroid value of the largest cluster.
+This technique can be extened to create a color palette with n colors from an image; to do this we just take n of our k centroids.

-The right value of k will hinge on the images you're working with, for app icons a setting k = 3 seems to perform well.
+Note: The right value of k will hinge on the images you're working with, for app icons a setting k = 3 seems to perform well.

-*An additional note on dominant color: Images are typically stored in the [RGB colorspace](https://en.wikipedia.org/wiki/RGB_color_space), but the [HSV colorspace](https://en.wikipedia.org/wiki/HSV_color_space) relates more to how we perceive color.
+*Additional note on color: Images are typically stored in the [RGB colorspace](https://en.wikipedia.org/wiki/RGB_color_space), but the [HSV colorspace](https://en.wikipedia.org/wiki/HSV_color_space) relates more to how we perceive color.
 Because of this difference, all the dominant color calculations in this repo have been done in the HSV color space.*

 <p align='center'>
   <table width="500" border="0" cellpadding="5">